marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 ### Conclusion

-We have reached the end of our new "ASP.NET Core Part 3" course.
-In this course, we understood the user authentication needs of the application we had at the end of the last course (ASP.NET Core Part 2).
+We have reached the end of "ASP.NET Core Road to Microservices Part 3".
+In this article, we understood the user authentication needs of the application we had at the end of the last course (ASP.NET Core Road to Microservices Part 2).
 We then decided to use ASP.NET Core Identity as an authentication solution for our e-commerce web application.

-We have learned how to use the ASP.NET Core Identity scaffolding process to authorize the MVC application, so that it can enjoy the benefits of authenticating users, protecting features and sensitive pages such as Cart, Registration, and Checkout.
+We've learned how to use the ASP.NET Core Identity scaffolding process to authorize the MVC application, so that it can enjoy the benefits of authenticating users, protecting features and sensitive pages such as Basket, Registration, and Checkout.

-We have learned how to customize the Identity package by translating the code from the Identity Razor pages that were included in the application, as well as using custom classes for error messages.

 We understand how the user layout flow works, and we have learned how to configure the MVC web application to meet the requirements of that stream.
-As soon as the login and logout process was understood, we began to modify our MVC application to use both id and username as well the other cadastral information of each logged in user, which in the context of our MVC application represents the client that is performing the purchase.
+As soon as the login and logout process was understood, we began to modify our MVC application to use both id and username as well the other cadastral information of each logged in user, which, in the context of our MVC application, represents the client that is performing the purchase.

 Finally, we learned how to perform an external login process, which allows us to integrate the identity process with existing accounts in external services such as Microsoft, Google and Facebook, thus providing a more convenient registration process for our customers.